 The principal function of the Remuneration Committee is to determine the policy on Executive appointments and remuneration.
 The committee consists of the four Non-Executive Directors with Simon Lough as Chair.
 It is the aim of the committee to attract, retain and motivate high calibre individuals with a competitive remuneration package.

 Remuneration for Executives normally comprises basic salary, bonus, benefits in kind and options.
 Details of the current Directors’ remuneration are given in the Remuneration Report in the Annual Report.
 Other Executive Directors and Risk Committee members may be invited to attend the meetings.

-The audit committee is made up of the four Non-Executive Directors with Alistair Buchanan as Chair.
+The audit committee is made up of the four Non-Executive Directors with Tom Wood as Chair.
 It is responsible for reviewing the Company’s arrangements with its external and internal auditors, including the cost effectiveness of the audit and the independence and objectivity of the auditors.
 It also reviews the application and appropriateness of the Company’s accounting policies, including any changes to financial reporting requirements brought about by both external and internal requirements and it gives consideration to all major financial announcements made by the Company including its interim and preliminary announcements and annual report and accounts.

 The Risk committee is made up of the four Non-Executive Directors with Helen Sinclair as Chair.
 It is responsible for advising the Board on risk appetite, tolerance and strategy, taking into account the current and prospective regulatory and market environment.
 The Committee maintains a constant review of both the Group’s overall risk assessment processes and the effectiveness of the Group’s internal controls and risk management systems.
 It advises the Board on proposed strategic transactions that may impact the risk profile of the Group.
 The Head of Compliance and Risk and the Executive Directors may be invited to attend the meetings.